5laes/ironworks-ecommerce/README.md

 # Ecommerce Clone

-This is a project for me to sharpen my angular skills and learn about implementing payment with cards, user authentication and more.
+This is a project for me to sharpen my angular skills and learn about implementing payment with cards, user authentication, caching and more.

-A demo site will be published along side [this other project](https://github.com/5laes/dating-app-clone) i am working on when I am done with that, which should not be too long.

 ## Features